KimMead/github-pull-request-basics-v-000/README.md

 Let's go over a conceptual example.
 It's OK if this feels a bit confusing at first, you'll work through this countless times and eventually your brain and fingers will both grasp what's going on.
+Thank you.

 ### Pull Request to a Source Repository